-- Put kombu and katsuobushi in a saucepan and cook on medium-low heat until katsuobushi becomes dry and separated from each other.
+Put kombu and katsuobushi in a saucepan and cook on medium-low heat until katsuobushi becomes dry and separated from each other.

-- Add all the seasoning ingredients in the saucepan and cook on medium low heat until the liquid is completely evaporated.
+Cook on medium-low heat until the liquid is completely evaporated.

 Reserved kombu and katsuobushi:

-You can store in an air-tight container in the refrigerator for a week.
-You can also freeze them.
+You can store in an air-tight container in the refrigerator for a week or freeze up to a month.

 Recipe by Namiko Chen of Just One Cookbook.
 All images and content on this site are copyright protected.
 Please do not use my images without my permission.
 If you’d like to share this recipe on your site, please re-write the recipe in your own words and link to this post as the original source.
 Thank you.

 Editor’s Note: This post was originally published in July 2013.
 The images and recipe have been updated in April 2019.